lowleveldesign/dotnet-netrace/README.md

 # .NET network trace (dotnet-netrace)

 This application will trace in real-time all the network logs produced by a .NET process.
-It works on Windows 7+ and requires .NET 4.5.2+.
+It works on Windows and Linux and requires .NET 4.6.2+.
 Dotnet-netrace can trace both .NET Core and Full .NET applications.
 It stops when the traced process exits, or if you issue Ctrl+C in the command line window.

 The available options are: